getconversio/mqrpc/README.md

 type ClientOpts = {
-  rpcExchangeName?: string        // Exchange name for server, defaults to 'mqrpc'.
+  rpcExchangeName?: string        // Exchange name for server, defaults to 'mqrpc'. logger?: object                 // For custom logger injection. ackTimeout?: number             // How long should the client wait for a Server to start working on a call.
+Default 0 (no timeout). idleTimeout?: number            // How long can the server be idle until it is considered "dead".
+Default 0 (no timeout). callTimeout?: number            // Maximum time from making a call to receiving a reply.
+Default 900 000 (15 minutes).
 }
 ```

 Although all configs are optional, one of `amqpClient.connection` or `amqpClient.amqpUrl` must be passed.
+Every timeout is in milliseconds and will throw `TimeoutExpired` when breached.
+See [timeouts](#timeouts) below for more info.

 ##### `async client.init()`